mareloraby/mareloraby/README.md

-- :mortar_board: A senior Computer Science and Engineering student @ GUC.
+- :mortar_board: Senior computer science and engineering student @ GUC.
-- :zap: Currently working on an NLP project.
+- ⚡ Currently working on an NLP project.
-- :eyes: Looking for internships in data analysis or NLP.
+- :eyes: Interested in ML, NLP, and data analytics.
+I also enjoy front-end development.
-- :seedling: Currently learning and improving my problem solving skills in Java, and Python.
+- :seedling: Beginner mindset (always open to learning)
 - :mailbox: How to reach me: maryam.eloraby@gmail.com

 ---